 GRAY ANNOUNCES QUARTERLY CASH DIVIDEND OF $0.08 PER SHARE

-/EIN News/ -- ATLANTA, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. (“Gray”) (NYSE: GTN) announced today that its Board of Directors has authorized a quarterly cash dividend of $0.08 per share of its common stock and Class A common stock.
+ATLANTA, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. ("Gray") GTN announced today that its Board of Directors has authorized a quarterly cash dividend of $0.08 per share of its common stock and Class A common stock.
 The dividend is payable on March 31, 2023, to shareholders of record at the close of business on March 15, 2023.

 About Gray Television: